-Alternatively, the wolf pack could represent your family or community.
-Dreaming of wolves surrounding can also be a sign that you are feeling protective of those close to you.
+The wolf pack could represent your family or community.
+Dreaming of wolves’ surroundings can also be a sign that you are feeling protective of those close to you.

 If the wolves in your dream are friendly and accepting, it could be a sign that you are comfortable in your social circle.

 However, if the wolves are aggressive, it could be a sign that you are feeling threatened or anxious about something.